YOUSSSOF/FarasDvBot/README.md

 </br>

 <h1>⛩ Introduction</h1>
 I don't know if you ever used the bot or not, but it blonged to FarasDvVpn channel.
-Basically bot was developed to make Iranian's life easier and help them to escape from the Goverment limitations 😁.
+Basically it was developed to help you escape from the limitations 😁.

-<h4>I divide its features into 2 sections:</h4>
+I divide its features into 2 sections 🤠:

 <h5>👺 Admin sec:</h5>
 <ul>